aplteam/MarkAPL/Docs/MarkAPL.md

 * Code blocks are identified as such **just by fencing**.
 Any lines indented by 4 characters **do not** define a code block in **_MarkAPL_**.

-* In front of the fencing characters there might be zero or up to three white space characters.
-However, when a code block is part of a list item than those white space characters have special meaning, and there might also be more than just three of them.
+* In front of the fencing characters there might be zero or up to three space characters.
+However, when a code block is part of a list item then those space characters have special meaning, and there might also be more than just three of them.

-* HTML blocks that must end with an end tag should **not have** anything after the end tag on that very line: it would be ignored.
+* HTML blocks that must end with a closing tag should **not have** anything after the closing `>` on that very line: it would be ignored.

 * Note that `\` is considered an escape character **only** when there is something to escape to the right of the backslash character, otherwise the `\` will survive untouched.